DrMarkusVoss/pumla/pumla_UsersGuide.md

 ---

 ### Extension Macros
+These macros (that are PlantUML unquoted functions and procedures) can be used within each PlantUML file by including `pumla_macros.puml`.

 ### `PUMLAPutElement( elem_alias )`
 This macro puts the model element with the given alias `elem_alias` onto the diagram.